-2017 has been a year full of change for PPC.
+2018 has been a year full of change so far for PPC.
 Mobile, machine learning, ad updates, targeting changes and new products have kept watchers of paid search on the alert.
 Mobile continues to be the primary driver of PPC’s $6 billion annual increase.
 Machine learning (AI) and increased targeting are the biggest news as Google continues to pioneer the science of machine learning.
 Also, the biggest UI change in Google Adword’s 20-year history is currently being tested and will be in full release by the end of the year.

 Better Targeting with AI and In-Market Audiences